catarinaburghi/catarinaburghi.github.io/projects.md

 Here are a few projects that I'm currently working on: [STEMathon](https://github.com/catarinaburghi/STEMathon)

-I'm currently working on my Computer Science class work. once I finish and organise it, it will be posted [here](https://github.com/catarinaburghi/ICS3U)
+I'm currently working on my Computer Science class work.
+Once I finish and organise it, it will be posted [here](https://github.com/catarinaburghi/ICS3U)